 Hilary Golston

-Prior to FOX 2 Hilary worked at WKYC in Cleveland, where she collected three Cleveland Press Club awards and appeared on MSNBC for her expertise in the Tamir Rice case.
-Within months of arriving at Fox 2, she was nominated for 2 Emmys in Michigan.
+Prior to FOX 2, Hilary worked at WKYC in Cleveland, where she collected three Cleveland Press Club awards and appeared on MSNBC for her expertise in the Tamir Rice case.
+Within months of arriving at Fox 2, she was nominated for two Emmys in Michigan.
 She served two years as Vice President on the Board of Governors of the Michigan Chapter of the National Academy for Television Arts & Sciences and previously served on the association’s board.

-Since arriving in Detroit, Golston has interviewed some of the nation’s most high-profile politicians including President Joe Biden, RNC Chair Ronna McDaniel, White House Press Secretary Karine Jean-Pierre, House Speaker Nancy Pelosi, Governor Whitmer, Lt.
-Governor Garlin Gilchrist, Senators Debbie Stabenow and Gary Peters, Majority Whip Jim Clyburn, along with most members of Congress serving the Metro Detroit, area and many candidates running for Congress.
+Since arriving in Detroit, Golston has interviewed some of the nation’s most high-profile politicians, including President Joe Biden, RNC Chair Ronna McDaniel, White House Press Secretary Karine Jean-Pierre, House Speaker Nancy Pelosi, Governor Whitmer, Lt.
+Governor Garlin Gilchrist, Senators Debbie Stabenow and Gary Peters, Majority Whip Jim Clyburn, along with most members of Congress serving the Metro Detroit area, and many candidates running for Congress.

 Golston is so honored and thrilled to be back home in Detroit.
 She grew up in the city and is a graduate of Detroit Country Day High School.
 "I come from a family committed to Detroit and the magic we know is here.
 I can’t say how awesome it is to be back where I grew up and to be a part of telling the stories that matter and going to bat for the community of my birth."

-She was honored to take home the Lower Great Lakes Regional Emmy for "General Assignment Reporting," including stories she did about an activist's heroic response to violence on the streets of Cleveland, protests in response to the election of President Donald Trump, human trafficking in northeast Ohio and a one on one in depth interview with a Black pastor making national headlines for his support of Trump.
+She was honored to take home the Lower Great Lakes Regional Emmy for "General Assignment Reporting," including stories she did about an activist’s heroic response to violence on the streets of Cleveland, protests in response to the election of President Donald Trump, human trafficking in northeast Ohio, and a one-on-one in-depth interview with a Black pastor making national headlines for his support of Trump.

 Golston has reported on some of the biggest local and national stories of the day, including the Republican National Convention, and the Brelo verdict.
 She’s nabbed exclusives and held public officials accountable.

-Golston has covered some of the highest-profile police shootings in the nation, breaking stories that have held Cuyahoga County's Prosecutor accountable, while spurring a group of clergy to ask the prosecutor to recuse himself after the shooting of 12-year-old Tamir Rice.
-WKYC sent her to South Carolina to cover historic 1,000-year flooding, where she interviewed U-S Senator Tim Scott live and simultaneously reported on the damage he was surveying throughout a portion of the state.
+Golston has covered some of the highest-profile police shootings in the nation, breaking stories that have held Cuyahoga County’s Prosecutor accountable, while spurring a group of clergy to ask the prosecutor to recuse himself after the shooting of 12-year-old Tamir Rice.
+WKYC sent her to South Carolina to cover historic 1,000-year flooding, where she interviewed U.S. Senator Tim Scott live and simultaneously reported on the damage he was surveying throughout a portion of the state.
 She also reported live from the command center where Governor Nikki Haley gave press briefings.
 Golston was also chosen to report on the Michael Brown case in Ferguson, Missouri, where she uncovered details about a $3.4 million request for emergency funds to pay police after being the first to interview a finance official in St. Louis County about the funding matter.

+Before WKYC, Golston anchored the weekend evening shows for the NBC station in Birmingham, Alabama, where she won an Emmy for reporting in a special that marked the one-year anniversary of the worst tornado outbreak to strike Alabama.
 Her degree in political science from the George Washington University in Washington, DC led her to ask for the fast-paced, and often gritty, Birmingham City Council beat, where she covered the body overseeing the largest city and municipal budget in the state for three years.

 She’s no stranger to a strong sports culture.
 For more than two years, she anchored NBC 13’s sports coverage on the weekend evening shows, in addition to her other anchoring duties.